bradsec/ovpnmanager/README.md

 # OVPNMANAGER
 ### ovpnmanager.py
-A terminal OpenVPN manager for IPVanish.
+A terminal OpenVPN manager currently IPVanish.
 Uses Python 3.6+ (built in modules only required).
 This file is compatable with Debian based systems including Ubuntu and Raspberry Pi OS.
 (Tested with Python 3.6+ on Raspberry Pi 3/4 running Raspberry Pi OS Buster).